parag0312/Projects/README.md

 ### 1.checkmypass.py:

 This is a Password Checker Project.
-This project contains the most legitamate way for you to check whether your password have been hacked(released under Data Breaches) ever.
+This project contains the most legitimate way for you to check whether your password have been hacked(released under Data Breaches) ever.

 ### 2.scrape.py: